-Asset Intelligence (AI) is one of the underused features of System Center Configuration Manager (SCCM).
+Asset Intelligence (AI) is one of the underused features of Microsoft Endpoint Configuration Manager (MEMCM / SCCM).
 AI is comprised of two basic elements: Asset Intelligence Synchronization Point and Asset Intelligence Inventory Classes.
 This blog post will discuss both elements and I will show you how to setup and configure each of them.

 How to Configure the Asset Intelligence Inventory Classes